jessepav/lacygoill-wiki-backup/admin/admin.md

 When you run `$ aptitude [safe-]upgrade` and you can see on the last line of the output that some packages were not upgraded:

-    0 upgraded, 0 newly installed, 0 to remove and 4 not upgraded.~
+    0 upgraded, 0 newly installed, 0 to remove and 4 not upgraded.˜

 `$ aptitude dist-upgrade` should upgrade them.